7 things I learned reading a bedtime story every night of the year

 Timothy Knapman took the time to respond to our review on Twitter and even added a quote from it to his website.
 Our excitement at this was an early spur to keep going.

 Excitingly, all of this interaction led to me co-founding #ukpbchat with @emilyanndavison: a monthly Twitter chat about picture books (8pm on the first Thursday of every month).
 My highlights included an exciting chat with Tom Percival and a chat with one of our favourite picture book teams – Rachel Bright and Jim Field.

 7) A bedtime story has made bedtime MUCH easier for all involved

 Time for some honesty – bedtime with T used to be an absolute nightmare!
 I was a total stresshead about it and evenings often included shouting and tears.
 The whole episode of bed would take hours and inevitably lead to T co-sleeping with us, or me or mummy asleep in his room – either on the floor or hanging from the edge of his bed!

 All of that has gone.
 Our bedtime routine is well established and, bar the odd occasion, T will be asleep within ten minutes of the end of our story.
 As a parent for just over four years, I have found that nothing works so successfully at getting your child to sleep!

-So will I carry on with my New Year’s resolution for 2019?
+So will I carry on with my New Year’s resolution?